Skip to content

 σx=(0110),σy=(0ii0),σz=(1001). \sigma^x=\begin{pmatrix} 0 & 1 \\ 1 & 0\end{pmatrix}, \qquad \sigma^y=\begin{pmatrix} 0 & -i \\ i & 0\end{pmatrix}, \qquad \sigma^z=\begin{pmatrix} 1 & 0 \\ 0 & -1\end{pmatrix}.

-• The interaction J~ij\tilde{J}_{ij} follows the 1/r61/r^6 Rydberg scaling, normalized so that the maximum equals 11: J~ij=r~ij6\tilde{J}_{ij} = \tilde{r}_{ij}^{-6} and max(J~ij)=1\max(\tilde{J}_{ij}) = 1.
+• The interaction J~ij\tilde{J}_{ij} follows the 1/r61/r^6 Rydberg scaling, normalized so that the maximum can be at most equal to 11: J~ij=r~ij6\tilde{J}_{ij} = \tilde{r}_{ij}^{-6} and max(J~ij)=1\max(\tilde{J}_{ij}) = 1.

-• Ω~(t)\tilde{\Omega}(t) and δ~(t)\tilde{\delta}(t) are laser parameters (amplitude and detuning) and are measured relative to the maximum interaction strength, which is equal to 11.
+• Ω~(t)\tilde{\Omega}(t), δ~(t)\tilde{\delta}(t) and ϕ\phi are laser parameters (amplitude, detuning and phase) and are measured relative to the maximum interaction strength, which is equal to 11.

 • Times t~\tilde{t} are measured relative to the interaction timescale.